Metropolis-Hastings Sampling for 3D Gaussian Reconstruction: Method

 Based on this derivation, we can define the posterior density based on Bayesian statistics:

 where $Z$ is a normalization constant (See Appendix~\ref{posterior-deriv} for details).
-Our framework samples Gaussian configurations $\Theta$ in proportion to $\pi(\Theta)$, adaptively refining the 3D Gaussian representation to cover undersampled regions.
+Our framework samples Gaussian configurations $\Theta$ in proportion to $\pi(\Theta)$ and adaptively refines the 3D Gaussian representation to cover undersampled regions.
 To facilitate this sampling, we construct a Markov Chain whose states are successive scene representations $\Theta_0,\Theta_1,\dots, \Theta_t$.
 From a given state $\Theta_t$, we draw a proposal $\Theta^{\prime}$ by adding Gaussians in high-error areas or relocating low opacity Gaussians, with probability density $q(\Theta'\mid \Theta_t)$.
-The construction of $q(\Theta'\!\mid\!\Theta_t)$ is detailed in Section~\ref{4.2}.
+The construction of $q(\Theta'\!\mid\!\Theta_t)$ is detailed in Sec.~\ref{4.2}.

 We accept or reject $\Theta^{\prime}$ according to the Metropolis-Hastings (MH) rule: